How to Make Your Playground Fun for All

 The Americans With Disabilities Act has created several guidelines to ensure all playgrounds are accessible to kids who use wheelchairs or other mobility devices.
 You must not only follow accessibility laws but exceed them in order to make your playground an inclusive feature for your community.
 You’ll want to make sure your playground has features that are welcoming and interesting for kids with spectrum disorders such as autism or hearing or visual impairments.

-Some inclusive playground equipment includes:
+Some inclusive playground equipment and accessible features you can incorporate include:

-- Roller slides: Sliding down a network of cylindrical rollers on the roller slides is a fun, tactile experience for the whole body, and it is beneficial to kids with certain sensory processing disorders.
+• Roller slides: Sliding down a network of cylindrical rollers on the roller slides is a fun, tactile experience for the whole body and it is beneficial to kids with certain sensory processing disorders.

-- Animal crawl tunnels: With access to a wide opening and internal handles, kids with a variety of abilities will love the fun themes of the animal crawl tunnel.
+• Animal crawl tunnels: With access to a wide opening and internal handles, kids with a variety of abilities will love the fun themes of the animal crawl tunnel.

 Accessible playgrounds also benefit parents and caregivers with disabilities.
 Playgrounds are an opportunity to bring community members of all ages together.
 You’ll want to make sure all adult caregivers can easily accompany their kids as they play, and that they have a relaxing, accessible space to rest and supervise.